GPlays09/YoutubeMusic-Bot/README.md

 # YoutubeMusic-Bot
-I am working on a bot that downloads whatever you are currently listening to on youtube music in your browser.
+The bot download's the new track when the link of the tab changes.

-The bot will download the new track when the link of the tab changes so it will not download the first song you listen too so I recommend starting it before you play and enlarge it.
+LINK TO AN .EXE FILE

-LINK TO AN .EXE FILE, I know it gives virus warning and im working on it going away trust me its safe. https://drive.google.com/file/d/1JDYKUKcfUj7ptoEPstgXHDBBLIKT9r24/view?usp=sharing
+https://drive.google.com/file/d/1JDYKUKcfUj7ptoEPstgXHDBBLIKT9r24/view?usp=sharing

 Instructions: